The Minus Man: Plot

 One of Vann's co-workers, Ferrin, sheepishly pursues him.
-Doug drives her to the beach, where the pair exchange an awkward hug directly over the spot where Vann buried Gene.
+Vann drives her to the beach, where the pair exchange an awkward hug directly over the spot where Vann buried Gene.
 On Christmas Day, Vann goes to a diner and chooses another victim.
-She invites him to her home, where he sees that she is a painter.
+She invites him to her home, where he recognizes that she is a painter.
 Something about her work disturbs him and he flees.
 Vann returns to the diner and slips poison into the water of a man eating alone.
 An autopsy reveals that the death was the result of a rare poison derived from tree bark fungus found in the Pacific Northwest.
 The poison is then linked to Casper's death, and to Gene's when his body is found.
 Vann knows that the police will eventually tie the murders to him.
 While looking in the mirror, he pulls hairs off his jacket and puts them in an envelope on which he writes 'FERRiN'.

 Jane is found dead from a blow to the back of the head.
 The police suspect Doug, but Vann is worried that the increased scrutiny from another murder will lead the police to him.
-During a date with Ferrin, he tries to initiate sex by assaulting her.
-She is terrified, and Vann leaves.
-The next day, the police arrest Doug for Jane's murder.
-Vann packs his things.
-Before he leaves town, he puts his postal uniform and the envelope marked "FERRiN", containing the sample of his hair, in a mailbox.
-The film ends as he drives on the highway, saying that he wants to lead a more regular life once he gets to wherever he is going.
+During a date with Ferrin, he tries to initiate sex which soon turns to assaulting her before he leaves.
+The next day, the police arrest Doug for Jane's murder and Vann decides to flee town.
+Before he leaves, he puts his postal uniform and the envelope marked "FERRiN", containing the sample of his hair, in a mailbox.
+As he drives on the highway, Vann admits that he wants to lead a more regular life once he gets to wherever he is going.
 He is pursued by a cop who had earlier approached him on the beach.
-After taking a good look with her spotlight, she smiles at him and takes the right fork in the road, while Vann takes the left.
+After taking a good look at him in the middle of her spotlight with her police cruiser, she smiles at him and takes the right fork in the road, while Vann takes the left.